Flash Liquidity Token (FLP.1) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Flash Liquidity Token Historical Price

-According to the latest data gathered on Flash Liquidity Token live price page, the current price of Flash Liquidity Token is 1.42USD.
+According to the latest data gathered on Flash Liquidity Token live price page, the current price of Flash Liquidity Token is 1.38USD.
 The circulating supply of Flash Liquidity Token(FLP.1) is

 In the past 24 hours, Flash Liquidity Token has shown a price movement of